 “The stationery and paper goods industry is a pretty special and remarkable place.
 In what other industry is the focus on sharing and spreading more love?”

-Allison and Daniel Nadeau, NSS exhibitors and co-owners, INK MEETS PAPER
+Allison and Jamie Nadeau, NSS exhibitors and co-owners, INK MEETS PAPER

 As we became comfortable printing on antique equipment, we started to explore more segments of the paper industry (stationery/greeting cards, wedding invitations, custom printing for others).
 In particular, the idea of connecting people with handwritten correspondence really resonated with both of us, and we saw greeting cards as an accessible way of encouraging people to text less and write more.
 With that passion for the handcrafted and the handwritten, we launched the INK MEETS PAPER wholesale line in 2010.